ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 [OSS replacement for Web Start](https://dev.karakun.com/webstart/){:target="_blank" rel="noopener noreferrer"}

 ## Sources
-The information in this blog posts comes from various sources which will be listed below.
+The information in this blog post comes from various sources which will be listed below.
 A huge thanks goes out to the creators of the "Java Is Still Free" document who granted